-Else Kooi Award for PhD candidate Electronic Research Laboratory group
+Else Kooi Award Ceremony for Masoud Tohidian (Electronic Research Laboratory)

 The Else Kooi Award is an annual award for young researchers in the field of applied semiconductor research conducted in the Netherlands.
 The award comes with a prize of 5,000 euros.

 Massoud studied high-performance super-heterodyne receivers at the system and architectural level as well as the most critical building blocks at the circuit level.
 As part of his project, he designed new approaches to especially the bandpass filter, realizing a performance that exceeded the state of the art by a significant margin on several key parameters.
 Furthermore, he integrated these filters in a flexible super-heterodyne receiver, verifying and demonstrating the performance that can be achieved through this approach.